alexxiyang/shiro-redis/docs/README.md

 Here is a [tutorial project](https://github.com/alexxiyang/shiro-redis-spring-tutorial) for you to understand how to configure `shiro-redis` in spring configuration file.

 ### Redis Sentinel
-If you use redis sentinel, here is an example of configuration :
+If you use redis sentinel, please replace the `redisManager` configuration of the standalone version into the following:
 ```xml
 <!-- shiro-redis configuration [start] -->
 <!-- shiro redisManager -->